david as an athlete and martial arts student

 While serving as a young officer in the U.S. Navy, I was diagnosed with cancer.
 After undergoing extensive radiation and surgery, I wanted to prove to myself that, even though I had cancer, cancer did not have me.

 I signed up for my first triathlon in the summer of 1995 – a sprint-distance race in Atlantic Beach, Florida.
-I remember nervously lining up with the other athletes at the starting line with my swim wave, but when the starting gun went off, all of my fear and anxiety disappeared.
-I finished in the middle of my age group that race, but I was instantly hooked.
+I remember nervously lining up with the other athletes at the starting line with my swim wave, but when the starting gun went off, all my fear and anxiety disappeared.
+I finished in the middle of my age group in that race, but I was instantly hooked.
 Two years later, I discovered IRONMAN Triathlon® (2.4-mile swim, 112-mile bike, 26.2-mile run) and knew this was my event.

 What makes successful triathletes successful?